 Cindi Bergen

-Cindi has a master’s degree in Instructional and Performance Technology, and has studied positive psychology and Appreciative Inquiry (a transformational change methodology grounded in the disciplines of sociology, psychology, and organizational behavior).
-She spent her career in training and development supporting a Fortune 500 company.
+She holds a master’s degree in Instructional and Performance Technology and has studied Appreciative Inquiry, a transformational change methodology grounded in psychology, sociology, and organizational behavior.
+Before dedicating her life to First Create Happiness, she spent years in training and development supporting Fortune 500 companies — helping people understand not just what to think, but how to think in ways that open possibility.